Please click on the titles of the publications below to read the full article

 Guidelines for the diagnosis, treatment and response criteria for Bing-Neel syndrome.
-Minnema MC. et al. Haematologica, 2017 Volume 102(1):43-51 obtained from the Haematologica Journal website.
+Minnema MC. et al. Haematologica, 2017 Volume 102(1):43-51 obtained from the Haematologica Journal website(link is external).
 Bing Neel syndrome is a rare disease manifestation of Waldenstrom’s macroglobulinemia that results from infiltration of the central nervous system by malignant lymphoplasmacytic cells.
 These technical guidelines describe the clinical symptoms, as well as, the appropriate laboratory and radiological studies that can aid in the diagnosis.
 A discussion of prospective clinical trials and protocols that employ uniform treatment for delineating treatment outcomes is included.

 Prospective, multicenter clinical trial of everolimus as primary therapy in Waldenstrom macroglobulinemia (WMCTG 09-214).
 Treon SP, Meid K, Christina Tripsas C, Heffner L, Eradat H, Badros AZ, Xu L, Hunter ZR, Yang G, Patterson CJ, Gustine J, Castillo JJ, Matous J, Ghobrial IM.
 Blood Dec.
 2016 128(22):4487.
 Everolimus inhibits mTOR, a component of PI3K/AKT pro-survival signaling triggered by MYD88 and CXCR4 activating mutations in Waldenstrom’s Macroglobulinemia (WM).
 They evaluated everolimus in a prospective, multicenter study of symptomatic, previously untreated WM patients.
 They found that everolimus is active in previously untreated WM.
 Serum IgM discordance with bone marrow disease burden was common and treatment cessation often lead to rapid serum IgM rebound.
 Pneumonitis also appeared more pronounced in untreated versus previously treated WM patients.
 They concluded that risks and benefits of everolimus should be carefully weighed against other primary WM therapy options.